World Archery puts all its 13 staff on ‘temporary partial unemployment’

 “We have finance to cover us for the rest of 2020… We are exploring all options for 2021,” he added.

-An possibility advance payout on the Tokyo 2020 is being mooted by the IOC, who are in talks with several Federations regarding their financial situations.
+A possibility of advance payout on the Tokyo 2020 is being mooted by the IOC, which is in talks with several Federations regarding their financial situations.